-Entry criteria for the DrPH are the same as for the PhD except that evidence of relevant experience in areas of public health policy, management and/or leadership is required.
+Entry criteria for the DrPH are the same as for the PhD except that evidence of relevant experience in areas of public health policy as well as in management or leadership is required.
 The rigour and volume of the work are doctoral level, and are appropriate to the personal development of senior public health professionals.
-Opportunities for undertaking the DrPH programme are available in all the School's Faculties.
+Opportunities for undertaking the DrPH programme are available in all LSHTM's Faculties.

 - A taught component comprising two compulsory modules

 - Research Study I: an Organisational and/or Policy Analysis (OPA) project

 - Research Study II: a research project leading to the production of a thesis

 "Interacting with the teachers, most of whom are leaders in the field, has been extremely inspiring and useful in terms of my own research."